RomansWorks/CarND-Behavioral-Cloning-P3/writeup_report.md

 The ideal number of epochs was 6-15 (depending on which model I tried) as evidenced by the example run log embedded above.

-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+I used an Adam optimizer so that manually training the learning rate wasn't necessary.

+### Simulation

+The car runs fine on the first track.
+It negotiates only some of the second (optional) track.
+Further training on the second track will likely solve that, as well as possibly some modifications to the FOV.